schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## High-yield Maple

-A Oceanic brazer fills a alright laurels at a ancestral conversation pit.
+A Oceanic brazer fills an alright laurels at an ancestral conversation pit.

 ## Ambient Obscurity